 The Great Ocean Road is one of Australia’s most popular road trips.
 The winding coastal drive goes for 243km from Torquay to Allansford along the southwest coast of Victoria.
 The combination of spectacular coastal scenery and dense rainforests of the Great Otway National Park make it one of the most beautiful regions in Australia.

 There’s plenty of information out there for planning your road trip along the Great Ocean Road, but I’ve compiled this guide from my own experience camping and driving along the famous coastal road.
-This guide is aimed at people who are planning a self-drive and camping trip, with plenty of tips and information on the best places to stop and things to see along the way.
+This guide is aimed at people who are planning a self-drive trip, with plenty of tips and information on the best places to stop and things to see along the way.

-Self-driving the Great Ocean Road
+Self-Driving the Great Ocean Road

 The Great Ocean Road is best explored in your own vehicle or a hired one.
 The freedom of self-driving the Great Ocean Road means that you can stop whenever you like and visit whichever sights and attractions you want to see.

 If you need to hire a car or want to hire a campervan, basic rates can start at $49 per day, but you’ll also have to factor in insurance coverage and extra items like cooking equipment for the campervan as well.